Dispatched labor

 Dispatched labor refers to an atypical employment relationship.
 Dispatch work agencies receive requests from businesses to have them hire and manage labor on the business' behalf.
 This type of labor is known as "dispatched labor".
 There is in fact no direct contract between dispatched laborers and the enterprise which uses the agency's services, so in this way, dispatched employment follows a triangle structure.
-As dispatch agencies are often highly adept in hiring and managing workforces, businesses are more than happy to use an agency to manage part of their workforce as it saves time, money, and if you are a foreign enterprise, the hassle of quickly understanding the legal workings of a local labor force.
+As dispatch agencies are often highly adept in hiring and managing workforces, businesses are more than happy to use an agency to manage part of their workforce as it saves time, money, and in case of foreign enterprise, the hassle of quickly understanding the legal workings of a local labor force.

-History ILO 181
+History

-1920s ~ 1940s - Initial germinating stages
+1920s to 1940s - Initial germinating stages

 The earliest labor dispatching came out in London, UK before World War I, but the form of labor dispatch at that time was different from nowadays.
 In addition to labor dispatching, it also contained the job of private placement agencies.
 The initial development of labor dispatch originated from the 1920s.
 Samuel Workman created the idea of "rented help".
 Samuel hired began by hiring married women to make inventory at night in order to meet temporary or short-term demand of enterprises at that time.

-1940s ~ 1980s - Growth stage
+1940s to 1980s - Growth stage

 At this time, labor dispatching was popularized in America, Japan and all over Europe.
 The most important and common labor dispatching in America was founded in 1946 to 1951.
 For example, the biggest dispatched work agency at present, Manpower, was founded in 1948.

 According to statistics from NAPEO, the growth of labor dispatching in the US keeps to roughly 20% per year.
 In the late 1940s and early 1950s, Belgium, France, UK, the Netherlands, Norway and America already had the service of labor dispatching, and most well-established dispatched work agencies were founded at during this period.
 In Japan, labor dispatching emerged in 1965.
 Employers of dispatched work agencies already hired or registered a certain amount of laborers and dispatched them to the users enterprise to provide labor services when the enterprise was in demand.
 At that time, labor dispatching played as matchmaker between females, older workers and dispatched work agencies.
 After 1975, due to the rising demand of many enterprises, dispatched work agencies grew rapidly.